The Quote Garden

 That any purblind eye may find it out.

-~William Shakespeare, c.1592, Henry VI, Part I, c.1591 [II, 4, Richard Plantagenet, Duke of Gloucester]
+~William Shakespeare, Henry VI, Part I, c.1591 [II, 4, Richard Plantagenet, Duke of Gloucester]

-Let him that hath but one eye keepe it well. ~French proverb, quoted in A Dictionarie of the French and English Tongues compiled by Randle Cotgrave, 1611 ["Qui n’a qu’un oeil bien le garde." —tg]
+Let him that hath but one eye keepe it well. ~French proverb, quoted in A Dictionarie of the French and English Tongues, compiled by Randle Cotgrave, 1611 ["Qui n’a qu’un oeil bien le garde." —tg]

 A one-eyed man, who has not a film over the eye, conceals any sort of villany. ~Spanish proverb, translated by John Collins, 1823 ["Tuerto, y no de nube, sola piel gran mal encubre."
 Or, "Tuerto y no de nube, no hay maldad que no encubre."
-Refranes o Proverbios Castellanos Traduzidos en Lengua Francesa por César Oudin, 1609 –tg]
+Refranes o Proverbios Castellanos Traduzidos en Lengua Francesa, César Oudin, 1609 –tg]

 He that winketh with one eye, and seeth with the other,